Willyanllopes/Alcool-e-gasolina/README.md

-# alcool_gasolina
+# Alcool_gasolina

 First app made in flutter

 ## Getting Started

-This project is a starting point for a Flutter application.
+This app is a starting point, created in a Hybrid development class.